 Though it is now well past Thanksgiving, I can’t help but leave November with one final Stuffed! recipe.
 It seems appropriate considering stuffed is how I, and I suspect many of you, felt about a week ago.

 These stuffed apples are good for ridding the kitchen of a few lingering cranberries.
 They also make for a sweet and filling dessert that, aside from the brown sugar, is not all that unhealthy.
+Plus, you can bake these apples in your slow cooker.

 The cranberries themselves add a nice tart pop to the sweet baked apple and spiced brown sugar.
 Though I did not garnish my stuffed apples, allowing a dollop of ice cream or cool whip to melt over their tops seems like a great idea.
 With just a few simple steps and a little bit of time, you too can enjoy sweet stuffed apples.